-Day 1, Sat, Jan 13.
+Day 1, Tue, Jan 13.
 Flights to Bogotá depart from the US.
 On arrival at Bogotá, and after clearing customs and immigration, you may wish to change money for Colombian pesos at the El Dorado airport if you have not already done so in the United States.
 Most flights from North America arrive in the evening; transfers will be scheduled from the airport to our hotel in Bogotá.
 To visit Bogotá attractions, such as the Gold Museum (Museo del Oro), our office can easily help you with arrangements, adding a day or more to your stay.
 Our local ground operator in Bogotá also offers guided tours to the old colonial quarter of La Candelaria, to Simon Bolivar Central Park, and to Mount Monserrate, accessed by cable-car, with stunning views of the city and mountains.
-For those arriving from Yopal (on the Llanos Extension), your guide will accompany you from the domestic airport to our lodgings.
 Night near the international airport in Bogotá (8600 feet elevation).

-Day 2, Sun, Jan 14.
+Day 2, Wed, Jan 14.
 Laguna del Tabacal and Jardín Encantado.
 We will depart early (likely 5 a.m.) for a full morning of birding at Tabacal, which is about 1h 45m drive from our hotel in Bogotá.
 We plan on lunching in the small town below the site and then making a stop at Jardín Encantado for the dazzling hummingbird display.
 Species we hope to find at Tabacal include Bar-crested Antshrike, Spectacled Parrotlet, Jet, White-bellied, Dusky, and Blue-lored antbirds, Gray-throated Warbler, Stripe-breasted Spinetail, Rusty-breasted Antpitta, Speckle-breasted Wren, White-bearded Manakin, and a host of commoner lowland and foothill species.
 At Jardín Encantado, we will focus on the endemic Indigo-capped Hummingbird and localized Gorgeted Woodstar but will also hope to find White-vented Plumeleteer, Green Hermit, Black-throated Mango, Red-billed Emerald, and three species of violetears, among others.
 Night in La Mesa.

-Day 3, Mon, Jan 15.
+Day 3, Thu, Jan 15.
 Chicaque Natural Park.
 Starting along the entrance road and around the car park, we'll be looking for Pale-naped and Moustached brushfinches, Andean Guan, and Andean Pygmy-Owl.
 We'll then check the feeders, which attract Golden-bellied Starfrontlet, Glowing Puffleg, Tourmaline Sunangel, Mountain Velvetbreast, and White-bellied Woodstar, then bird slowly down through the forest where, as we drop in elevation, the species composition changes.
 Species we may encounter include Gray-browed and Chestnut-capped brushfinches, Black-eared, Black-capped, Superciliaried, and Oleaginous hemispinguses, Cinnamon and Rufous-breasted flycatchers, Southern Emerald-Toucanet (albivitta subspecies), Blackish Tapaculo, Variegated Bristle-Tyrant, a selection of tanagers including Flame-faced, Rufous-tailed Tyrant, Striped Treehunter, Streaked Tuftedcheek, Brown-billed Scythebill, and Chestnut-crowned Antpitta-to name a few.
 Night in La Mesa.